The K2 Language

 (assume (not COND)))

-where (label then)
+where (label then) and (label else) are fresh.

 Functions